Facts: The Long Term Effects of Botox® Injections

 Although very dangerous, scientists began to do in-depth study and research on the substance and eventually purified it to create a very helpful tool used widely in cosmetic surgery today.
 These days, Botox® injections are used widely to help reduce signs of aging.
 As well, it is used in other medical applications.
 Do you know the effects of Botox® injections?Botox® was first used to treat medical conditions like muscle stress, disorders, lazy eye, uncontrolled blinking and muscle-related problems before doctors realized it had amazing potential for cosmetic and other medical uses as well.
 Botox® injections are now used to treat excessive sweating, migraines, overactive bladder – to name a few.

-Botox® training offered by the International Association for Physicians in Aesthetic Medicine (IAPAM) is specifically Botox injecting for cosmetics, however, the benefits, risks, procedural strategies and rules and regulations of other applications are covered as well.
+Botox® training is offered by the International Association for Physicians in Aesthetic Medicine (IAPAM) is specifically Botox injecting for cosmetics, however, the benefits, risks, procedural strategies and rules and regulations of other applications are covered as well.

 Who Is Suitable To Receive Botox® Treatment?

 Botox® treatment is suitable for most individuals.
 Results vary from person to person, therefore a physician needs to be well informed about the patient’s medical history and also their present health condition.
 Botox® injections are not recommended for people who have nervous system issues, muscle disorders, breastfeeding mothers or women looking to become pregnant soon.
 Age also happens to be a decisive factor in whether you are eligible to receive Botox® injections or not.
 Patients who do not have sun damage to their skin and are between the ages of 18 to 50 can be considered an ideal candidate to receive Botox® injections.

 What Do You Need To Know About Botox®?